anoma/geb/README.md

-    Notice that in the pair case, we have a note and a shared node to place down, where as in both of the [MERGE-NOTE][1f37] examples, the Note at the end is not pre-pended by any special information
+    Notice that in the pair case, we have a note and a shared node to place down, where as in both of the [MERGE-NOTE][1f37] examples, the Note at the end is not prepended by any special information

 <a id="x-28GEB-GUI-2ECORE-3ANODE-20CLASS-29"></a>